mabhijithn/irregulars-neureka-codebase/README.md

 While the intent of the code is to allow deceminatation and re-use of our pipeline and model architecture.
 We realize the code is not *click & run* and documentation is sometimes lacking.
 We do invite you to contact us through email or as a github issue to improve quality and understanding of the code.

+---

+The code is release under the GNU GPLv3 license.